catalyst2004/Java-Learning-Journey/README.md

 # project_01
-This is my first project on github..
+This is a program on how the ATM(Automated Teller Machine) Works..